-A person or entity is a third party for the financial disclosure requirements in the Electoral Act if:
+A person or entity is a third party for the purposes of the financial disclosure requirements in the Electoral Act if:

-- a) during a financial year electoral expenditure incurred by or with the authority of the person or entity is more than the disclosure threshold; and - b) the person or entity is not: - a political entity (i.e. a registered political party, state branch of a registered party, candidate or member of a group of candidates); - a member of the House of Representatives or the Senate; or - is required to be registered as a political campaigner under section 287F of the Electoral Act.
+- a) during a financial year electoral expenditure incurred by or with the authority of the person or entity is more than the disclosure threshold; and - b) the person or entity is not: - a political entity (i.e. a registered political party, a state branch of a registered political party, a candidate or member of a group); - a member of the House of Representatives or the Senate; or - required to be registered as a political campaigner under section 287F of the Electoral Act.